-Here’s where we’ve been in September 2010–and some places we didn’t get to because of road closures due to the hurricane damage and landslides that have marked this year’s epic rainy season here in Mexico.
+Thanks to our SPOT Satellite Messenger you can see our exact Trans-Americas Journey road trip driving route in Mexico during September 2010, plus some places we didn’t get to because of road closures due to the hurricane damage and landslides that have marked an epic rainy season in Mexico.

 From Toluca we traveled to Mexico City for our third visit to this amazing city in the course of our Trans-Americas Journey.
 Of all of our visits to the capital this was, by far, our easiest entry.
 Light traffic, no police hassles, just perfect.